29 Sports and Games to Play at Home for Children with Diplegia or Hemiplegia

 Try to score a goal from different places – getting further away with each successful shot.

-Get further away from the skittles as your child improves.
+Get further away from the skittles or make the balls smaller as your child improves.

 Try this with your child in some different positions – in their supportive chair, on their hands and knees or up high on their knees to work their muscles further.